nikitavoloboev/data/macOS/apps/keyboard-maestro/keyboard-maestro.md

 # [Keyboard Maestro](https://www.keyboardmaestro.com/main/)
 Keyboard Maestro is essentially an IDE for automation.
 You create macros of actions that you can then easily call from Karabiner.

+Has a [wonderful community](https://forum.keyboardmaestro.com/) that is happy to help with whatever you are trying to achieve.

-I share all the macros I have made [here](https://github.com/nikitavoloboev/my-mac-os/tree/master/km-macros#readme).
+I share [all the macros I use](https://github.com/nikitavoloboev/my-mac-os/tree/master/km-macros#readme) with the app.

 ## Notes
 - It is always better to run compiled Applescripts.